phaserjs/phaser/README.md

 * AudioSprite - removed an unnecessary if-statement (thanks @DaanHaaz #1312)
 * ArcadePhysics.skipQuadTree is now set to `true` by default.
 A QuadTree is a wonderful thing if the objects in your game are well spaced out.
 But in tightly packed games, especially those with tilemaps or single-screen games, they are a considerable performance drain and eat up CPU.
 We've taken the decision to disable the Arcade Physics QuadTree by default.
 It's all still in there and can be re-enabled via `game.physics.arcade.skipQuadTree = false`, but please only do so if you're sure your game benefits from this.
 * Phaser.DOM now houses new DOM functions.
 Some have been moved over from ScaleManager as appropriate.
+* Key.justPressed has bee renamed to Key.downDuration which is a much clearer name for what the method actually does.
+See Key.justDown for a nice clean alternative.
+* Key.justReleased has bee renamed to Key.upDuration which is a much clearer name for what the method actually does.
+See Key.justUp for a nice clean alternative.

 ### Bug Fixes